EighteenZi/rocksdb_wiki/Basic-Operations.md

 ## Iteration

-The following example demonstrates how to print all key,value pairs in a database.
+The following example demonstrates how to print all (key, value) pairs in a database.

 ```cpp
   rocksdb::Iterator* it = db->NewIterator(rocksdb::ReadOptions());